The Cypher (video game)

-The Cypher is an interactive fiction video game by EPG Media Inc.
+The Cypher is an interactive fiction video game by EPG Multimedia.

-Plot and Gameplay
+Plot

 The Cypher is a digital interactive fiction novel in eight episodic chapters that explores a murder mystery spanning ten centuries.
 Characters include a medieval lord, a 1900s archaeologist and a modern-day criminologist.

 Players act as time-traveling detectives investigating two murders committed by the same murderer a thousand years apart.
 They explore numerous locations as they hunt for clues, a hidden chamber beneath a medieval castle, the offices of a Scotland Yard inspector, and the hotel room of a modern-day cryptologist.
 Along the way, players sift through forensic evidence, examine ancient manuscripts, decode encrypted emails, pore over illuminated books, or puzzle over ancient technology.

 The story opens with John Shoresby, a cryptanalyst for SciCrypt Systems, who receives an email message from an unknown sender with no traceable source and no Internet identifier, as if from thin air.
 The message pleads for his help and asks him to look into a hundred year old missing person's case.
 When he downloads the email attachments, he recognizes the face of one of his ancestors, James Francis Ravenshim, an archeologist that vanished without a trace in the summer of 1900.
 Intrigued, he starts to dig into the case and discovers nothing is what it seems.
 James Francis’ disappearance wasn't the only inexplicable event that occurred all those years ago at Ravenshim Castle, his family's ancestral home.
 Weeks before, a man was found murdered in one of the underground chambers.
 Scotland Yard removed the body for an autopsy, but before they could examine it, the body shriveled up and mummified right before their eyes!

 Shoresby continues to chase down clues, but faces obstruction at every turn.
 He discovers there may have been a cover up of the murder and the disappearance, aided by Scotland Yard, which ended with the complete destruction of Ravenshim Castle.
 What was everyone hiding and why were they still hiding it a hundred years later?

-Production
+Production and release

 EPG Multimedia was founded to "explore the potential of interactive media".
 Its three founders, Ted Evans, Vince Peddle and Paul Gregutt, had backgrounds in advertising and corporate communications, and believed that interactive digital media was the best new method of delivering entertainment to the masses.
 They noticed that video game publishing seemed to "offer small, startup companies a chance to break into the entertainment business", and so while they were still employed at other companies, the founders began brainstorming ideas for "games that would take advantage of those opportunities".
 They actively wanted to push against the shovelware-filled reference titles, game titles, or children's titles that dominated the industry, and instead decided to lead the creative team for StarPress Publishing's "Material World".
-The program, which favoured good storytelling over gaming allowed the three to start up their own studio.
+The program, which favored good storytelling over gaming allowed the three to start up their own studio.